FactbirdHQ/ublox-cellular-rs/README.md

   - `leon_g1`
 - `socket-tcp`: Enabled by default.
 Adds TCP socket capabilities, and implements [`TcpStack`] trait.
 - `socket-udp`: Enabled by default.
 Adds UDP socket capabilities, and implements [`UdpStack`] trait.
+- `defmt-default`: Disabled by default.
+Add log statements on trace (dev) or info (release) log levels to aid debugging.
+- `defmt-trace`: Disabled by default.
+Add log statements on trace log levels to aid debugging.
+- `defmt-debug`: Disabled by default.
+Add log statements on debug log levels to aid debugging.
+- `defmt-info`: Disabled by default.
+Add log statements on info log levels to aid debugging.
+- `defmt-warn`: Disabled by default.
+Add log statements on warn log levels to aid debugging.
-- `logging`: Disabled by default.
-Add log statements on various log levels to aid debugging.
+- `defmt-error`: Disabled by default.
+Add log statements on error log levels to aid debugging.

 ## License